 United Arab Emirates

-World-class food, beautiful desserts, and skyscrapers to die for, the country has everything you need for a good time.
+World class food, beautiful desserts, and skyscrapers to die for, the country has everything you need for a good time.
 However, what it does not have is the permissibility to bring aborad a sex toy.
 UAE takes their law very seriously so if you find yourself with anything that may or may not look like a sex toy, please refrain from bringing so.
 Several women and men have headlines in the gulf for attempting to bring a sex toy or two.

-Sex toys are far from being normalized and legalized in many countries.
-The best bet for many is to rely on the illegal sex toy shops that float around the internet.
+Sex toys are far from being normalized and legalised in many countries.
+The best bet for many is to rely on the illegal sex toy shops that floats around the internet.
 While this is a temporary fix for many people, it does not address the deep concern that boils issues of sexual privacy and oppression.
 The world has a long way to go before it can be fully liberated sexually.